UPPAbaby CRUZ V2 vs. UPPAbaby MINU V2 Stroller Comparison

 In 2020, UPPAbaby released the CRUZ V2, featuring larger wheels with all-wheel suspension, along with other upgrades like a roomier seat, no-rethread harness and redesigned sun canopy.
 The CRUZ V2 offers improved maneuverability over the previous model, which has smaller wheels with front-wheel-only suspension.

-While ultra-compact and lightweight at just 14.5 pounds, the UPPAbaby MINU offers high-quality features seen on much larger strollers, like all-wheel suspension and compatibility with an infant car seat and bassinet.
+While ultra-compact and lightweight at just 16.9 pounds, the UPPAbaby MINU V2 offers high-quality features seen on much larger strollers, like all-wheel suspension and compatibility with an infant car seat and bassinet.

 That makes the UPPAbaby MINU ideal for travel and city life, especially because the stroller can be folded with just one step and one hand.
 The MINU is even compact enough to fit in some airplane overhead bins.

-After being upgraded with a larger seat and larger wheels in 2020, the UPPAbaby CRUZ V2 is average in weight for a stroller—and, as a result, it's now 11 pounds heavier than the MINU.
+After being upgraded with a larger seat and larger wheels in 2020, the UPPAbaby CRUZ V2 is average in weight for a stroller.
+In 2022, additional features that add comfort to the MINU V2 raised the stroller weight from 14.5 pounds up to 16.9 pounds.
+The CRUZ V2 is now 8.5 pounds heavier than the MINU V2.

 Both the UPPAbaby CRUZ and MINU can be used from your newborn's first stroll until the time she doesn't need a stroller anymore, and both strollers can accommodate a car seat or bassinet.
 But there are also key differences in the configurations available for each stroller.

 With either the CRUZ or MINU, you can attach an infant car seat from UPPAbaby or other brands to create a convenient travel system.
 But while the UPPAbaby MESA doesn't require adapters to connect with the CRUZ, adapters are needed to attach any car seat to the MINU—including the MESA.